-43.12.
+42.12.
 Custom Security Manager

 The underpinnings of the broker's security implementation can be changed if so desired.
-The broker uses a component called a "security manager" to implement the actual authentication and authorization default, checks. broker By 11565 org.apache.activemq.artemis.spi.core.security.ActiveMQJAASSecurityManager provide JAAS integration, but users can provide their own implementation of org.apache.activemq.artemis.spi.core.security.ActiveMQSecurityManager5 and configure it in bootstrap.xml using the security-manager element, e.g.:
+The broker uses a component called a "security manager" to implement the actual authentication and authorization checks. default, broker By the uses org.apache.activemq.artemis.spi.core.security.ActiveMQJAASSecurityManager to provide JAAS integration, but users provide their implementation can own of org.apache.activemq.artemis.spi.core.security.ActiveMQSecurityManager5 and configure it in bootstrap.xml using the security-manager element, e.g.: